Circle in the Square Theatre: 21st century

 The theatre temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 It reopened on September 23, 2021, with previews of Chicken & Biscuits, which ran through November 2021.
 Next, the Circle hosted a revival of the play American Buffalo, which ran from April to July 2022.
 By then, the Circle was the only remaining Broadway theater that was not operated by either a nonprofit company or a large organization.
 The musical KPOP opened at the theater in November 2022, but it lasted for only two weeks.
 A limited engagement of the concert Melissa Etheridge: My Window opened at the Circle in the Square in September 2023.
-Henrik Ibsen's play An Enemy of the People opened at the theater in March 2024, running for three months; it was followed in October by a limited-run revival of Romeo and Juliet.
+Henrik Ibsen's play An Enemy of the People, adapted by Amy Herzog, opened at the theater in March 2024, running for three months; it was followed in October by a limited-run revival of Romeo and Juliet.
 Afterward, the musical Just in Time opened at the theater in April 2025.
 Libin remained the theater's president until his death in June 2025.